Superradiance-assisted two-color Doppler cooling of molecules: Results and Discussion

 \section{Results and Discussion}

 An ideal cooling scheme wants to see fast cooling with low loss of population to non-cyclic energy levels.
-Our results show that for proper choice of $\Omega$, cooling of 99 percent or greater can be achieved within a time $0<t<5\tau$.
-Within the parameter regime that was examined, the choice of $\Omega$ that gives the most options for choice of $\Delta$ that will result in satisfactory cooling is in the $20\gamma$ to $40\gamma$ range.
-As shown in \fig{fig:cooling1}a, for $\Omega=5\gamma$, various $\Delta$s can be chosen that result in quick cooling, with greater absolute $\Delta$ generally resulting in faster cooling.
-The amount of lost population in these results does not exceed 60 percent, and for the fastest cooling (small absolute $\Delta$), lost population does not exceed 40 percent, (see \fig{fig:cooling1}b).
-Final velocity, in units of $v_r$, for these simulations ranges from the order of $10^{-2}\text{ to }10^{-4}$ for the best cooling (see \fig{fig:cooling2}).
-For a complete comparison of $\Omega$ to $\Delta$, refer to \fig{fig:cooling3}.
-There is a nearly parabola-shaped region inside which cooling of 1 percent or smaller is achieved, with final velocities on the order of $10^{-4}v_r\approx 6\times10^{-4}$ m/s in the best cases.
+We consider the fraction of final molecular velocity to initial velocity as the percent of cooling.
+Our simulations show that for proper choice of $\Omega$, cooling of 99 percent or greater can be achieved within a time $10\tau$.
+Within the parameter regime we examined, the choice of $\Omega$ that gives the most options for choice of $\Delta$ that will result in satisfactory cooling is in the $100\gamma$ to $400\gamma$ range.
+As shown in \fig{fig:cooling1}a, for $\Omega=200\gamma$, various values of $\Delta$ can be chosen to result in quick cooling, with greater absolute $\Delta$ generally resulting in faster cooling.
+Final velocity for these simulations ranges from the order of $10^{-1}v_r\text{ to }10^{-3}v_r$ for the best cooling (see \fig{fig:cooling2}).
+For a complete examination of the parameter regime, see \fig{fig:cooling3}.
+There is a region inside which cooling of 1 percent or smaller is achieved, with final velocities on the order of blue{$10^{-3}v_r\approx 6.67\times10^{-3}$ m/s and a temperature of $\approx1.6\times 10^{-9}$K} in the best cases.
 As $\Omega$ increases, the range of ideal choices of $\Delta$ increases.
 Figures \nofig{fig:cooling4} and \nofig{fig:cooling5} examine the time (in units of $\tau$) and fraction of molecules lost to noncyclical decay, respectively, at the moment of cooling of 1 percent or smaller.
-Since lost population is roughly exponential with time, the fastest cooling scenarios result in the least population lost (a time of about $5\tau\approx 500$ ns and population loss of $<40$ percent in the best cases).
+Since lost population is roughly exponential with time, the fastest cooling scenarios result in the least population lost.
 Figure \nofig{fig:cooling6} shows the population lost at the end of cooling.
 The proportion of population lost depends more strongly on the choice of $\Omega$ compared to $\Delta$.

-In general, cooling should occur more rapidly when the transitions are red-detuned.
-When both single-photon transitions are red-detuned but the two-photon transition is blue-detuned, it should still be possible to achieve reasonable cooling if the two-photon transition is near resonance (small absolute two-photon detuning).
-In all of our simulations the system had two-photon resonance.
+In general, more rapid cooling is expected for stronger red-detuning.
+When both single-photon transitions are red-detuned but the two-photon transition is blue-detuned, it should still be possible to achieve reasonable cooling as long as the two-photon transition is near resonance (small absolute two-photon detuning).
+In all of our simulations the system was two-photon resonant.